Rows: 865918 Columns: 57

 Several studies15 have characterized cross-reactive and polymorphic probes on methylation arrays and made suggestions for removal.
 The proposed sets are actively maintained and supports all current array sizes.
 Additionally, different sets are specified depending on the reference genome used.

-function, which removes specified probes from either beta- or M- value
+function, which removes specified probes from either beta- or M- value matrices.

 ## [1] 99360